-- Electrical distribution or lighting equipment was involved in 38% of home Christmas tree fires.
+- Some type of electrical distribution or lighting equipment was involved in one-third (35%) of home Christmas tree fires.

-- Twenty-two percent of Christmas tree fires were intentional.
+- Twenty-three percent of Christmas tree fires were intentional.

 A live Christmas tree burn conducted by the U.S. Consumer Product Safety Commission (CPSC) shows just how quickly a dried out Christmas tree fire burns, with flashover occurring in less than one minute, as compared to a well-watered tree, which burns at a much slower rate.